In focusing on a transgender woman coming out, Venus is a film that also speaks to the themes of feeling included and wanting to be loved.

 What’s also great with exploring themes of gender identity and cultural heritage is that it gives Venus an opportunity to boast a diverse cast.
 This is in part due to the major characters being of South Asian heritage.
 The casting speaks to one of the film’s themes of inclusiveness.

 In casting the film, filmmakers missed a real opportunity for a transgender person to take on the leading role.
 Instead, Sid is portrayed by a cisgender male.
-This wasn’t the first time that Sanyal has played a transgender character in the play, When January Feels Like Summer.
+This wasn’t the first time that Sanyal has played a transgender character.
+Sanyal portrayed a transgender character in the play, When January Feels Like Summer.
 Transgender women don’t really get the opportunity to take on leading roles all that often.
 There is an argument to be made, however, in favor of a cisgender male because Sid has yet to start hormones.
 There’s the question at hand of whether this is something that be allowed to slide.
 On the other hand, actress Judy Virago, who plays Sid’s friend Sylvia, is transgender and frequently serves as a transgender content consultant and C.T.
 Thorne, who plays Mira, uses they/them pronouns.

 Venus could have gone in a lot of different directions but it stays grounded through Sid’s growing relationship with her son.